 Next, you need to configure your store's Google Merchant Center settings.

 Google Merchant Center Settings in Volusion

-- Go to the Volusion API tab.
+- Select the Volusion API tab.

 - Click the Google Merchant Center Integration link.

-- Enter the FTP username, password, and the file name EXACTLY as you entered them in the Google Merchant Center configuration process above.
+- Enter the FTP username, password, and the file name exactly as you entered them in the Google Merchant Center configuration process above.

 - Enter a title and description for your Google Merchant Center export into the corresponding fields on this page.
 You can enter anything you wish but note that these fields are required by Google's system.

 - If you are producing a feed for the UK, select Include VAT in ProductPrice.

 - Click Generate XML.
 Note that the XML file generation process may take some time, depending on the number of products in your store's database.
 Once the XML generation is complete, XML code will appear in the large text box on the page.

 - Finally, click Publish to Google to send this XML data to your Google Merchant Center account.
 If the data is sent correctly you’ll see a confirmation message.
 However, you will have to go to your Google Merchant Center dashboard to see if the data has been inserted correctly.